ArthurBeznik/42_codam_Born2beRoot/lvm/README.md

 You will be asked to write the current partitioning scheme before you continue.
 Agree and continue.

 #### Step 10
 Now we are at the LVM configuration menu.
 Select **Create Volume group** and continue.
 At the next screen you will be prompted to name your new volume group.
-Subject's example shows `wil--vg`, I will therefore call mine `abeznik`, `--vg` gets added by default.
+Subject's example shows `wil--vg`, I will therefore call mine `abeznik--vg`.
 <p align=center>
 <img width="524" alt="Screen Shot 2021-10-15 at 12 45 16 PM" src="https://user-images.githubusercontent.com/43698378/137475511-e43d210a-9555-4dea-b4d0-c241153e3132.png">
 </p>